 Now, pour in your glitter (artificial snow also works well), and give it a good shake.
 Go easy on the glitter, and I’m not just saying that.
 Too much glitter, and it clings to the inside of the ball, making it difficult to see the what’s inside.

-I absolutely LOVE the way they turned out!
+I absolutely LOVE the way these simple glass ball ornaments turned out!

 All in all, we created 18 new easy and inexpensive Christmas crafts this holiday season.
 Most were homemade ornaments for the Christmas tree, and quite often they were made from recycleable materials and craft scraps.

-You can find them all, along with those from past years, on my Hooligans’ Christmas Creations pinboard.
+You can find them all, along with those from past years, on my Hooligans’ Christmas pinboard.

 I wish you all the very, very best for the holiday season.